surfingoldelephant/PowerShell-Docs/reference/7.6/Microsoft.PowerShell.Utility/Get-Date.md

 ```

 `Get-Date` uses three parameters to specify the date: **Year**, **Month**, and **Day**.
 The command
-is wrapped with parentheses so that the result is evaluated by the **DayofYear** property.
+is wrapped with parentheses so that the result is evaluated by the **DayOfYear** property.

 ### Example 6: Check if a date is adjusted for daylight saving time